NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Vilderavn.md

     desc: " (curse,occult) A creature hit by a vilderavn's melee attack becomes cursed.
 It takes 2d6 persistent bleed damage that's difficult to stanch.\n\nThe DC to stop the bleeding using [[Actions/Administer First Aid|Administer First Aid]] is 35, and healing the creature to full HP doesn't automatically end the bleeding.\n\nRemoving the curse ends the bleeding."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,occult,polymorph) The vilderavn takes on the appearance of a Small or Medium humanoid, wolf, dire wolf, or hybrid with both raven and wolf parts.
 The vilderavn can only use their jaws attack when in a form with a wolf's head, and their talon attack in a form with raven qualities.
 They can instead assume their raven knight form: a Medium humanoid in black full plate carrying a greatsword.
-They can use their jaws or talon Strikes only in a form that has that body part, and their greatsword only in knight form.\n\n* * *\n"
+They can use their jaws or talon Strikes only in a form that has that body part, and their greatsword only in knight form.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Souleater"
     desc: " (occult) If the vilderavn kills a humanoid with a critical hit using their jaws Strike, they rip out and devour the target's heart and soul as part of the attack.\n\nWhile the target is dead, the vilderavn can Change Shape into the target's form, gaining a +4 status bonus to Deception checks to impersonate the target.\n\nIf magic would resurrect the creature, the caster must succeed at a DC 34 counteract check to extract the target's soul from the vilderavn; otherwise, the spell fails."